-The scheme is located within the vicinity of four designated sites.
-BEAR Scotland carried out a HRA to assess potential impacts of proposed works on the designated sites and completed the HRA Proforma document in line with NatureScot's advice.
-The HRA assessment concluded that, with the below listed best practice measures in place, the works would not result in any likely significant effects (LSE) upon the qualifying features of the nearby designated sites.
-The consultation response received from NatureScot in April 2023 confirmed that NatureScot is in agreement with this assessment.
+The scheme is located within four designated sites, which have qualifying features that include a range of aquatic and upland habitats, plant communities, bird assemblage and invertebrates.
+BEAR Scotland carried out a Habitat Regulations Appraisal (HRA) to assess potential impacts of proposed works on the designated sites and completed the HRA Proforma document in line with NatureScot's advice.
+The HRA assessment concluded that, due to the reasons listed below and with the above measures in place, the works would not result in any likely significant effects (LSE) upon the qualifying features of the Fannich Hills SAC and the Beinn Dearg SAC.
+No likely negative change has been identified for the features of the two accompanying SSSIs.